jeffnv/snackoverload/README.md

 - [x] favico and title
 - [x] Make title bar look beautiful
 - [x] Question Index
+- [x] Question Entry Page - need to be able to tag
 - [x] create all tables, models- [x] Set UP and push to Heroku